F5Networks/k8s-bigip-ctlr/docs/config_examples/nativeResources/README.md

 ### What are the supported routes?
 Currently supports edge routes
 ### Do we support bigIP referenced SSL Profiles and health monitor on routes?
-currently HM and ssl profiles is not supported, will be added in future release through extended ConfigMap.
-Config from annotation is not considered for the NextGenController.
+Currently, SSL profiles is not supported, will be added in future release through extended ConfigMap.
+### Can we configure health monitors using annotations?
+No. With NextGenRoute controller, health monitors need to be configured through extended configMap.
+### Which fields are optional in the extended configMap?
+iRules and healthMonitors are optional values.
 ### Any changes in RBAC?
 No.